sammy00/2016-learning-node/chapter02/README.md

 > `StringDecoder` class also serves to convert a buffer to a string (demo as `buffers/str-dec.js`)

 ### Buffer Manipulation
-+ signed and unsigned 8-, 16-, and 32-bit integers, as well as floats and doubles can be read from or written to `Buffer` (demo as `buffers/buf-write.js`)
++ signed and unsigned 8-, 16-, and 32-bit integers, as well as floats and doubles can be read from or written to `Buffer` (demo as `buffers/buf-write01.js`)
 + For all types other than the 8-bit integers, you can also pick whether you want **little-endian** or **big-endian** format
-+ 8-bit integers can be written to `Buffer` directly using an array-like format (demo as `buffers/buf-write2.js`)
++ 8-bit integers can be written to `Buffer` directly using an array-like format (demo as `buffers/buf-write02.js`)
 + `buffer.slice()` can create a new buffer by taking a soft-copy section of the old (demo as `buffers/example03.js`)
 + `Buffer.equals()` test whether buffers are equivalent (demo as `buffers/buf-eq.js`)
 + `Buffer.copy()` copies bytes from one buffer to another (demo as `buffers/buf-copy.js`)
-  - if the second buffer isn't large enough to hold all of the contents, you'll only get the portion of the bytes that fit
+  - if the destination isn't large enough to hold all of the contents, only the portion of bytes that fit will be copied
 + `Buffer.compare()` returns a value indicating whether the compared buffer lexically comes before or after (demo as `buffers/buf-cmp.js`)
 + `SlowBuffer` can be used to retain the buffer contents for a small buffer for a long period of time and should be used only if nothing else will work